We C.A.R.E.: Rutherford County Opioid Crisis Alliance

 - Education: Educate the community, providers, and law makers about opioid use disorder and strategies to end the epidemic

-We C.A.R.E. holds monthly meetings at 12 p.m. on the 2nd Tuesday of each month in the McDonald Conference Room of St. Thomas Rutherford Hospital.
+We C.A.R.E. holds monthly meetings at 12 p.m. on the 2nd Tuesday of each month on Zoom and in person at Real Life Community Church, 2022 East Main Street, Murfreesboro, TN 37130.
 The meetings are open to the community and all are welcome to join us.
+Please email firstname.lastname@example.org to be added to the agenda distribution list.

 Contact us at email@example.com